1Bananas1/pyTracker/docs/journal.md

     - Despite prompting model to leave any email that the position isn't specified  as N/A it is still outputting other answers, might be that my prompt is becoming to long which is entirely likely.

+### Entry 2
+#### Apr 9, 2025
+##### Prompt Issues
+- My issue is that my [current prompt][prompt1] is doing too well of a job but is too long.
+I've been trying other prompts but the current prompt is just too accurate.
+I need it to be shorter.
+   - After doing some A/B testing I think I found a better prompt...
+- The next thing on my list is to improve the matching on companies by automatically removing certain words or characters like commas, LLC, etc.